Games

 • AI-assisted, heavily hand-edited sprites

-• Hand-crafted animations, sophisticated particle effects and other visual polish
+• Hand-crafted animations, sophisticated particle effects

 • Authentic late-'80s graphics, music, and sound